Page last updated:

 STDERRto the Metron agent running on the Cell

-Refer to the Executor repo on GitHub for more information.
+Refer to the Executor repository on GitHub for more information.

 Provides a platform-independent server and clients to manage Garden containers